Therapy can help you gain a new perspective on difficult problems.

-Whether you are working with a psychotherapist one-on-one, with your partner in couples therapy, or in a therapy group, psychotherapy can help you to feel more empowered in relationships and to alter self-defeating behaviors.
+Whether you are working with a psychotherapist one-on-one, with your partner in couples counseling, or in a therapy group, psychotherapy can help you to feel more empowered in relationships and to alter self-defeating behaviors.

-Psychotherapy is a collaborative journey designed to help you deal with family-of-origin issues, communications problems, life transitions, anxiety and depression.
+Psychotherapy is a collaborative journey designed to help you deal with family-of-origin issues, communications problems, life transitions, anxiety, and depression.
 Learning how your past gets carried forward into the present (including old solutions that no longer work) can open new options for more rewarding life choices.

 The first step in this important journey is choosing the right psychotherapist.
 There will likely be many to choose from and taking the time to find the right match is very important to a successful outcome.

 Often these terms are used interchangeably, and many skilled therapists do both counseling and psychotherapy.
 To the extent that there may be a distinction, clients who seek counseling may be looking for a more focused approach to address a relatively discrete issue (e.g. alcohol counseling, or grief counseling), and those who seek psychotherapy may be looking for an opportunity for a more in-depth exploration and understanding of broader issues such as repeated interpersonal strains, sense of meaningless, loneliness, and isolation.

 How frequently does one meet with a counselor or psychotherapist?